Alaska Boat Registration Fees, DMV Renewal & Title Rules (2026)

 Do non-residents need to register their boat in Alaska?

-Non-residents with valid home state or foreign country registration may operate in Alaska for up to 90 consecutive days.
-After 90 days, Alaska registration is required.
+A boat with valid out-of-state or foreign registration may operate in Alaska for up to 90 consecutive days.
+Alaska DMV also says boats not principally used in Alaska must be registered in the state where they are used.

 Are USCG documented vessels exempt from Alaska registration?